 4. Be Part of the Solution

-This follows on from the positive attitude section, but you don’t want to become one of those employees that is constantly griping about problems without coming up with any solutions.
-If you spot an issue and try to come up with a way to resolve it, your bosses should appreciate your forward thinking attitude.
+This follows on from the positive attitude section, but you don’t want to become one of those employees that are constantly griping about problems without coming up with any solutions.
+If you spot an issue and try to come up with a way to resolve it, your bosses should appreciate your forward-thinking attitude.

 5. Always Learn New Skills